 Figure 2.5: Trust Based Routing Protocol

-As you can see in the diagram, trust-aodv, trust-dsr and trust-dsdv are few of those such implementations provided to trust framework.
-Implementation modules contain all the different behaviors and how the entire protocol manipulation defined.
-Some could say that the trust-routing is an umbrella module that facilitates different trust implementations.
+As in the diagram, trust-aodv, trust-dsr and trust-dsdv are few of those such implementations provided to trust framework.
+Implementation modules contain all the different behaviors and how the entire protocol manipulation is defined.
+It can be stated that the trust-routing is an umbrella module that facilitates different trust implementations.

 2.7 Performance Metrics Collection Component